WHAT TO DO IF YOU ARE WORRIED

 We follow the Nottinghamshire Safeguarding Children’s Partnership guidance and we have systems in place to share concerns regarding children’s welfare with the designated person, with parents and with relevant external agencies.
 Part of our legal duty to safeguard our children may also include us needing to consult specifically with and take advice from, the Police or Children’s Social Care, should the need arise.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.

 Below we have provided an overview of the key areas of our Safeguarding practice.
 These are presented in alphabetical order to provide a directory, and are not an exhaustive or priority led list.
-For more information about these and other aspects of our clear and rigorous procedures, please see the Child Protection Policy by clicking on the link at the bottom of the page or contact one of our Designated Safeguarding Leads.
+For more information about these and other aspects of our clear and rigorous procedures, please see the Child Protection Policy by clicking on the link or contact one of our Designated Safeguarding Leads.
+An Executive Summary can also be viewed by clicking on the link below.

 Allegations of abuse by or complaints of a staff member